phillipclapham/neuroweaver/README.md

 ## The Core Pattern: A Dance of Forces

-As we observe this natural way of thinking in action, a fundamental pattern emerges—a dynamic interplay between complementary forces that together create the conditions for enhanced cognition:
+As we observe this natural way of thinking in action, a fundamental pattern emerges—a dynamic interplay between complementary forces that together create the conditions for enhanced cognition.
+Like the cosmic dance between expansion and contraction, between movement and stillness, these forces maintain perfect balance through their eternal interplay.

 ```mermaid
 graph TD